 How Much Does a Level 1 Charging Station Cost?

-Exploring what is a level 1 charging station cost reveals its biggest appeal: affordability.
+Exploring what a level 1 charging station costs reveals its biggest appeal: affordability.
 Most EVs include the cord free, so upfront costs can be $0.

 Replacement or upgraded cords range $200-$600.
 No installation fees—just plug in.